 - Companies providing services to the oil and mining sectors in Africa provided

-- Factoring Companies providing Factoring Services covering Eligible Transactions.
+- Factoring companies providing factoring services covering Eligible Transactions.

 Based on Afreximbank’s pricing model which takes account of the transaction risks and market practice.

-- Factoring Agreement.
+- Factoring Agreement;

-- Deed of Assignment.
+- Deed of Assignment;

 - Legal Opinions, etc.

-The Bank is a member of International Factors Group (IFG) and is guided in its factoring operations by the rules and regulations of IFG as may from time to time be in force.
+The Bank is a member of the International Factors Group (IFG) and is guided in its factoring operations by the rules and regulations of the IFG as may from time to time be in force.

 Under this Facility, the Bank shares the payment (commercial and sovereign) risks of an African bank or foreign bank through funded participation with international and African banks into trade payment instruments.
 Foreign bank risks are taken where the transaction involves African exports to non-African countries.
-Thus, Letters of Credit issued by an African or foreign bank or an accepted export bill guaranteed or avalized by an African or foreign bank, can be jointly discounted, purchased or financed by the Bank and other participating banks.
-For African deals originated by the Bank, this facility enhances the quality of the risk of the transaction since the Bank’s preferred creditor status in the countries where the facility is available reduces the risk of default.
+Thus, Letters of Credit issued by an African or foreign bank or an accepted export bill guaranteed or avalised by an African or foreign bank, can be jointly discounted, purchased or financed by the Bank and other participating banks.
+For African deals originated by the Bank, this facility enhances the quality of the risk of the transaction given that the Bank has preferred creditor status in the countries where the facility is available thus reducing the risk of default.
 For those banks that would ordinarily assume these risks, the Bank’s participation would free lending lines for them enabling them to lend more to Africa.
 Under the refinancing and rediscounting aspect of the facility, the Bank can take over all the risks earlier assumed by the primary discounting bank.
 This is intended as an incentive to international banks who have assumed sovereign risk of African economies extending beyond 360 days, but want to exit at 360 days, for regulatory or other non-credit reasons.

-- to encourage intra-African trade by enhancing the quality of African sovereign risks thereby encouraging greater business among African banks;
+- To encourage intra-African trade by enhancing the quality of African sovereign risks thereby encouraging greater business among African banks;

-- to facilitate the establishment of an active acceptances market in the Continent.
+- To facilitate the establishment of an active acceptances market in the continent.

-- Medium-sized African exporters in non-traditional export business, namely horticulture, manufactures, etc;
+- Medium-sized African exporters in non-traditional export business, namely horticulture, manufactures etc.;

-- Large African and non-African exporters, especially exporters of Oil to African national oil companies; and
+- Large African and non-African exporters, especially exporters of oil to African national oil companies; and

 - African and non-African banks and Discount Houses assuming African risk under Eligible Transactions.

-Tenor of individual transactions to be determined by the Participating Banks on a case-by-case basis and will depend on assessed country risk.
+Tenor of individual transactions to be determined by the Participating Banks on a case-by-case basis and will depend on the assessed country risk.

 Accepted/Guaranteed Drafts or Letters of Credit.

-Funded Risk Participation Agreement into Accepted Drafts and Master Funded Risk Participation Agreement into Letters of Credit, as agreed by the Participating Banks.
+Funded Risk Participation Agreement into Accepted Drafts and Master Funded Risk Participation Agreement into Letters of Credit, as agreed by the participating banks.